coffeexcode/capstone/README.md

 ### Backend Services
 **QR Code Management System**

-See project located in repository [`github.com/coffeexcode/RestfulQr`](https://github.com/coffeexcode/RestfulQr), or through the submodule here located under `/restfulqr`.
+See project located in repository [`github.com/coffeexcode/RestfulQr`](https://github.com/coffeexcode/RestfulQr), or through the submodule here located under `/Restful QR`.

+**Event Mangement API**

+See project located under `/EventManagementApi` for this API.
+For a more detailed look at this part of the project, please see [`/EventManagementApi/README.md`](EventManagementApi/README.md).

+**Attendace API**

+See project located under `/AttendanceApi` for this API.
+For a more detailed look at this part of the project, please see [`/AttendanceApi/README.md`](AttendanceApi/README.md).

 **Registration System**